jvican/statla/README.md

 ===============================

 Currently, this library is under development.
 Nevertheless, my goal is to implement incremental quantile estimators and more cool stuff.
-If you want to contribute, please contact me here or send me an email to _jorgevc @ fastmail dot es_.
+If you want to contribute, please contact me here or send me an email to _jorgevc at fastmail dot es_.